-New Years Eve in Times Square is possibly the world’s most famous New Year’s celebration.
+New Year’s Eve in Times Square is the world’s most famous New Year’s celebration.
 Watching the ball drop, jamming to the musical performances, and joining more than a million people filling a tiny area of New York City seems like a great way to ring in the New Year.
 It’s a once-in-a-lifetime kind of thing.
-When you’re watching the show from your TV at home or wherever you are, it seems like everyone’s having an incredible time.
+When you’re watching the show on your TV at home or wherever you are, it seems like everyone’s having an incredible time.
 Growing up watching it every year, naturally, I decided I was going to make it happen and fulfill the childhood dreams of little me.

 There’s not much you can do to pass the time.
 There’s no way to get food or drink once you’ve barricaded yourself in.
 Aside from the airplane shots that we snuck in, there’s no alcohol allowed in the barricades.
 There are no bathrooms besides empty bottles, and with literally hundreds of police officers patrolling the area, it’s up to you to decide if relieving your bladders is worth risking becoming a sex offender for public urination.
 We also thought that waiting until dark to pee until bottles might be a good idea, but then we remembered we were in Times Square.
 It actually gets brighter as the sun goes down and the night wears on.

 So is it worth it?
-Yes and no. Like I said, if you build up your expectations to the point that you think you’ll be dancing on stage with Mariah Carey, you’re going to be more than disappointed.
+Yes and no. Like I said, if you build up your expectations to the point that you think you’ll be dancing on stage with Mariah Carey, you’re going to be beyond disappointed.
 If you surround yourself with good people, make friends with those around you and let loose, then it’s impossible to have a bad time.
 I won’t lie.
 Everything sucked until about 8 PM.
 If you make it those brutal 10+ hours of standing around in the cold doing nothing, then it starts getting more fun and time starts passing by more quickly.
 Everyone gets those tall poofy hats and balloons and more and more people are dancing and jumping around.

-Long story short, it is a once-in-a-lifetime kind of thing, but mostly because you’ll only watn to do it once.
+Long story short, it is a once-in-a-lifetime kind of thing, but mostly because you’ll only want to do it once.
 It is tough and takes a lot of endurance and dedication, but there is nothing quite like ringing the New Year in with such a huge crowd of people.
 It’s not going to be what you imagined based on what you see on TV.

 Wear a diaper and lower your expectations.